Eaprime1/Spectorium/README.md

-# DeviceHaven
+# spectorium

 > *Every device deserves a home.*

-**DeviceHaven** is a visionary platform where every connected device lives, breathes, and speaks through its own dedicated space — called a **Domo**.
+*spectorium** is a visionary platform where every connected device lives, breathes, and speaks through its own dedicated space — called a **Domo**.
 Each Domo is the canonical identity, record, and voice of a device within the Haven.

 ---

-## What is DeviceHaven?
+## What is Spectorium?

 DeviceHaven is a structured registry and living environment for devices — physical, virtual, or conceptual.
 Each device is granted its own **Domo** (domain home), a self-contained folder that holds everything known about that device: its identity, configuration, logs, capabilities, relationships, and history.